-The Advocacy Training and Development Program (ATDP) offers nationally accredited training in military advocacy and support.
+The Advocacy Training and Development Program (ATDP) offers nationally accredited training in military advocacy and support, through our partnering Registered Training Organisation (RTO) Major Training Services P/L (RTO90748).
 It ensures that advocates meet national standards before they give advice to the veteran community.
 Learn how you can apply for the program, and what it includes.

 On this page

 The ATDP is available to support ex-service organisations (ESOs) who provide free advocacy services to the veteran community.

 It is a partnership between us and ESOs.

 Through the ATDP you can learn how to assist the veteran community to:

 - lodge claims under the Veterans' Entitlements Act 1986 (VEA), the Safety, Rehabilitation and Compensation (Defence-related Claims) Act 1988 (DRCA) and the Military Rehabilitation and Compensation Act 2004 (MRCA)

 - access a wide array of Federal, State and Local government and community services, including those that are available from DVA which support wellbeing.